-- GLUON_FEATURES Defines a list of features to include.
-The feature list is used to generate the default package set. - GLUON_SITE_PACKAGES Defines a list of packages which should be installed in addition to the default package set.
-It is also possible to remove packages from the default set by prepending a minus sign to the package name. - GLUON_RELEASE The current release version Gluon should use. - GLUON_PRIORITY The default priority for the generated manifests (see the autoupdater documentation for more information). - GLUON_REGION Region code to build into images where necessary.
-Valid values are the empty string, us and eu. - GLUON_LANGS List of languages (as two-letter-codes) to be included in the web interface.
-Should always contain en. - GLUON_WLAN_MESH Setting this to 11s or ibss will enable generation of matching images for devices which don't support both meshing modes, either at all (e.g. ralink and mediatek don't support AP+IBSS) or in the same firmware (ath10k-based 5GHz).
-Defaults to 11s.
+- GLUON\FEATURES Defines a list of features to include.
+The feature list is used to generate the default package set. - GLUON\SITE\PACKAGES Defines a list of packages which should be installed in addition to the default package set.
+It is also possible to remove packages from the default set by prepending a minus sign to the package name. - GLUON RELEASE The current release version Gluon should use. - GLUON\PRIORITY The default priority for the generated manifests (see the autoupdater documentation for more information).

+GLUON\REGION Region code to build into images where necessary.
+Valid values are the empty string, us and eu.

+GLUON\LANGS List of languages (as two-letter-codes) to be included in the web interface.
+Should always contain en.